neilg63/string-patterns/README.md

 let pattern = r#"a([pr])"#;
 let replacement = "æ$1";
-// With arrays or vectors the regex need only be compiled once let new_strings = sample_strings.pattern_replace_ci(pattern, replacement); // case-insensitive replacement
+// With arrays or vectors the regex need only be compiled once
+// case-insensitive replacement
+let new_strings = sample_strings.pattern_replace_ci(pattern, replacement);
-/// should yield the strings "æpples", "bananas", "cærrots", "dates" only replacing 'a' with 'æ' before 'p' or 'r'
+/// should yield the strings "æpples", "bananas", "cærrots", "dates"
+/// only replacing 'a' with 'æ' before 'p' or 'r'
 ```

 ##### Replace multiple pattern/replacement pairs